-I’m not usually floored by technology but the roomful of whirring black boxes, wires, and blinking lights was amazing, especially when considering what it was doing – simulating Earth to see how climate changes, where air pollution goes, how severe weather events occur.
-Our best understanding of the planet is in that computer.
+roomful of whirring black boxes, wires, and blinking lights was amazing, especially when considering what it was doing – simulating Earth to see how climate changes, where air pollution goes, how severe weather events occur.

-“The computer is kind of boring to me,” said educator Marc Mueller.
-“I like to see all the stuff that makes it work.”
-When I downloaded my photos, I could see his point.
-I had more pictures of the inner workings of the building than the computers.
+At NWSC, the systems in the building keep the computer running.
 Within the building are gigantic emergency generators, enormous mufflers, sixteen miles of cable, huge batteries with 4-megawatts of backup power, pipes that send water through the building, and a wall of fans and filters.

 It takes a lot of energy to power a supercomputer and, because it generates tremendous heat, it can take even more energy to keep it cool.
 Dealing with the heat is serious business.
-We learned from Jim that the building is customized to be a supercomputer home – it was built to deal with heat.
+The building is customized to be a supercomputer home – it was built to deal with heat.
 The building, which is certified LEED Gold, is able to maintain a cool temperature without using much energy.
 Last year the air conditioning was only needed for about 200 hours.
 An elaborate system of water and fans acts like a circulatory system for heat around the building, drawing heat produced by the computers away.
-Wyoming’s cool dry winds help too.
+Wyoming’s cool dry winds help, too.

-If you are in the Cheyenne, Wyoming, area, stop by and say ‘hi’ to this supercomputer.
+If you are in the Cheyenne, Wyoming, area, stop by and say ‘hi’ to the supercomputer.
 The visitor center is open weekdays and Saturdays.
-The Center's Climate Modeling page gives an overview of how climate models work.
-And to learn more about the science that uses this supercomputer, check out the article Yellowstone Supercomputer delivers early results from Atmosnews.
+The NWSC Climate Modeling page gives an overview of how climate models work.